-Debra K. Carter, PhD is a licensed psychologist and recognized expert in parenting coordination, a specialty in the area of family law.
+DEBRA K CARTER, PHD is a licensed psychologist and recognized expert in parenting coordination, a specialty in the area of family law.
 She is author, co-founder of the National Cooperative Parenting Center and founder of Carter Psychology Center.
 She is a frequent keynote speaker across the U.S., Italy, and Singapore and has worked with the Italian government to advance family law in that country.

-Georgi DiStefano, LCSW, is a California-based, award-winning social worker who has served as a clinician, program director, trainer, and consultant throughout her career.
+GEORGI DISTEFANO, LCSW, co-author of It's All Your Fault at Work and New Ways for Work is a California-based, award-winning social worker who has served as a clinician, program director, trainer, and consultant throughout her career.
 She has worked as a trainer for NASW on alcohol/substance dependency and has been invited to speak on her work in the United States and abroad.

-Jessica Nicely is a dedicated advocate for child abuse prevention, awareness and treatment.
+JESSICA NICELY, author of All My Friends are Zeros, is a dedicated advocate for child abuse prevention, awareness and treatment.
 Jessica’s career in helping children spans over 17 years and includes her assistance of numerous charitable child abuse prevention organizations.
 She founded Winged Hope Family Advocacy Foundation, a non-profit dedicated to child abuse and domestic violence prevention, awareness and treatment.

-Wendy Young, LMSW, BCD, is the mom of three, an award-winning child and family therapist and an Early Childhood Mental Health Consultant.
+WENDY YOUNG, LMSW, BCD, co-author of Bloom, is the mom of three, an award-winning child and family therapist and an Early Childhood Mental Health Consultant.
 She is Clinical Director of Comprehensive Counseling & Consulting.
 Her writing has appeared in magazines and featured in several books.
-She is recognized world-wide as a thought leader in early childhood and adolescent mental health.Wendy is co-author of BLOOM.
+She is recognized world-wide as a thought leader in early childhood and adolescent mental health.

 MICHÈLE HUFF, JD, author of The Transformative Negotiator is an attorney who has negotiated on behalf of Fortune 500 companies, including Oracle Corporation, Sun Microsystems, and Canal+ and start-up companies.
 She has also negotiated on behalf of hundreds of individual clients and manages the Archer Law Group, a firm specializing in protecting and licensing creative properties.

-allan koritzinsky, jD, co-author of Game Theory & the Transformation of Family Law is a retired partner with Foley & Lardner LLP in Wisconsin.
+ALLAN KORITZINSKY, JD, co-author of Game Theory & the Transformation of Family Law is a retired partner with Foley & Lardner LLP in Wisconsin.
 Mr. Koritzinsky has focused on divorce law, alternative dispute resolution has authored or co-authored numerous articles and books and lectured in lawyer and judicial continuing education seminars throughout his career.